two parts of the studio. one intimate journey.

 prisma credenza, 2024 - aluminium

-under the exhibition title prism of self, ultimo intimo debuted its first furniture collection – the prism collection – at dutch design week 2024.
+under the exhibition title PRISM OF SELF, ultimo intimo debuted its first furniture collection – the PRISM collection – at dutch design week 2024.

 set within a multisensory, immersive installation, visitors entered a bold yet introspective world shaped by experimental soundscapes and the lingering scent of incense. at the center stood a fragmented mirror totem, casting diffused reflections and anchoring the dream-like, otherworldly atmosphere.

-the totem embodied the exhibition’s core idea: humans are like prisms — fractured, layered, and multi-sided. our homes reflect these inner facets, whether private or public, past or becoming.
+the mirror totem embodied the exhibition’s core idea: humans are like prisms — fractured, layered, and multi-sided. our homes reflect these inner facets, whether private or public, past or becoming.

 show me your house, and i’ll tell you who you are.